bdmurray/work-experience/resume.md

 - Coordinate technical aspects of the program across design, legal, financial, compliance, security, and engineering teams, ensuring seamless collaboration and successful project execution.
 - Provide strategic architectural leadership in key areas such as Identity and Access Management (IAM), sales fulfillment, licensing solutions, encyption, and cloud environment/data isolation.
 - Drive architecture and roadmap transition, overseeing the migration of the original backend from AWS to Azure, enabling improved scalability, performance, and cost efficiency.

+### Chief Architect, 3M: Consumer Business Group
+Winter 2021 - Present

+- Spearhead architecture and strategic technology roadmap for the Consumer Business Group Digital Hub, driving innovation in retail analytics, division programs, and data/AI/ML platforms.
+- Provide expert architectural oversight and leadership for key brand digital initiatives, including Post-It, Command, and Filtrete, ensuring alignment with business goals and technical excellence.
+- Successfully implement cloud cost optimization strategies, resulting in a monthly spend reduction of $10k, while maintaining or improving performance and scalability.
+- Design robust data mesh architecture to facilitate comprehensive business group data governance and accessibility, enabling future integrations across supply chain, manufacturing, marketing, demand, and research use cases.
+- Innovate event and stream-based patterns to decouple systems, enhance data sharing capabilities, and enable previously challenging ML experiments, earning the trust of the developer community.
+- Actively provide training, mentorship, and guidance to foster a culture of continuous learning, while leveraging expertise to influence strategic decisions at the leadership level.
+- Develop and execute an architectural roadmap that promotes innovation, research-driven initiatives, and incremental wins, overcoming resistance and instilling confidence throughout the organization.

 ### Chief Solutions Architect, 3M: Corporate Research
 Fall 2017 - Winter 2021